gpaddis/gitlab-slack-notifier/README.md

 ```
 ./notifier
 ```
-You will receive a notificaiton in your Slack channel with the list of open merge requests sorted by date.
+You will receive a notification in your Slack channel with the list of open merge requests.

 ## Tests
 Run `bundle exec guard` to keep the test suite running in watch mode.